tthorntone/AdNauseam-Wiki/FAQ.md

 #### Are you also tracking my clicks on your own servers?
 No, we do not collect any information on users whatsoever.

-#### Does AdNauseam respect the Firefox's "[private-browsing](https://support.mozilla.org/en-US/kb/private-browsing-use-firefox-without-history) mode"?
-Yes, AdNauseam does not detect, visit, or log any ads that occur on pages loaded in private-browsing windows.

 #### Does AdNauseam block ads or just hide them?
 Most adblockers (including uBlock, AdBlock-Plus, etc.) work via a combination of blocking and hiding strategies.
 Requests for some ads are blocked outright, while other ads (text-ads are a common example) are first downloaded, then made invisible on the page.
 This is also how AdNauseam works.
 In a small number of cases, in order to access the properties of the ad and display it to the user, AdNauseam must hide elements that an adblocker might otherwise block.